Julien-Commes/Advent_of_Code_2024/README.md

 For part 2, I had to find all resulting wires (i.e., results of operations) that were not well placed, causing the set of operations to not have the desired behavior.
 Since the puzzle stated that the set of operations should result in adding two binary numbers, I first determined what the set of operations should look like for each digit to produce the expected output.
 Then, I implemented a protocol to check if this is what the actual set is doing (for each digit) and registered any misplaced resulting wires.
 I simplified some of the conditions, assuming they would only cover edge cases that were unlikely to be in the puzzle input.

 The code is quite long as it needs to check a number of conditions, but it runs 'fast enough' (less than .01 seconds on my laptop).

+To run the code, please separate the input into two text files: `input_gates.txt` (containing your gates input) and `input_wires.txt` (containing your list of wires initial value).

 ## Day 25